alanyongy/tft-matchup-predictor/README.md

 ---
 #### 💻 Overlay Rendering

-Once opponents were identified:
+Once opponents are identified:
-- The tool searched the sidebar using OCR to locate where each viable opponent was listed.
+- The tool searches the sidebar using OCR to locate where each viable opponent was listed.
 - Overlay indicators were drawn over their icons using AHK GUI elements, updating automatically with new information.
 ---
 #### 📌 Screen Calibration
 Used indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.

 &nbsp;
-&nbsp;
-# 📚 Technical Deep Dive
+# 📚 Technical Writeup (How it Works)

-### 1. Reading the Player Listing Sidebar
+### 1. Reading the Player List

-*Used to generate the initial list of players, as well as positioning the overlay to visually indicate possible opponents in the next round.*
+*Generating the initial list of players, and keeping track of their location on the in-game sidebar.*
 > <details>
 > <summary>Expand</summary>
 >